rctay/gitbook/text/21_Redoing_Git_Reset_and_Revert/0_ Redoing_Git_Reset_and_Revert.markdown

 This will throw away any changes you may have added to the git index and as well as any outstanding changes you have in your working tree.
-In other words, it causes the results of "git diff" and "git diff --cached" to both be empty.
+In other words, it causes the results of `git diff` and `git diff --cached` to both be empty.

 If you just want to restore just one file, say your hello.rb, use